piotrszleg/duck/notes.md

 ## TODO:
-- tests for parser
-- fixing syntax for comparison operators
+- scope inheritance
+- replace table with vector in function call
 - not and minus
-- add different syntax for table declarations and scopes
-- scope inheritance

 ## POINTERS:
 **&** - returns pointer to it's operand